The Applebaum PharmD Leadership & Scholars Program

 - Membership in an exclusive community of aspiring pharmacists committed to leadership and innovation in pharmacy practice and health care

 - Second-year student in the PharmD program

 - In good academic and professional standing

 - Committed to making a difference in the community

 How to apply

 All second-year PharmD students who meet the eligibility requirements and have completed the college's scholarship application in AcademicWorks will be considered for admission to the Applebaum PharmD Leadership & Scholars Program.
-The Associate Dean of Pharmacy will select students based on application information and recommendations from faculty members.
+The program director will select students based on application information and recommendations from faculty members.

 For more information on the Applebaum PharmD Leadership & Scholars Program, please contact: